Lynn-Group-JNU/Lynn-Group-JNU.github.io/contact/index.md

 ## Address

-Room 22
+Room 22,
-School of Computational And Integrative Sciences Jawaharlal Nehru University
+School of Computational And Integrative Sciences, Jawaharlal Nehru University,
-New Delhi, 110067
+New Delhi, 110067,
 Phone 011-26704082